wilsontelab/svx-mdi-tools/pipelines/svWGS/README.md

 with one pair of files for each sample corresponding to the two reads of a paired-end sequencing run.
 These are specified using the '--input-dir' and '--input-name' options of the 'align' action.
-Your job configuration should execute actions 'align', 'extract'' and 'find'.
+Your job file should execute actions 'align', 'extract'' and 'find'.

 Alternatively, if you pre-aligned your reads in some other pipeline, you can skip the 'align' action and provide the path to a name-sorted (not coordinate-sorted) bam or cram file using the '--bam-file' and '--use-cram' options of the 'extract' action.
-Your job configuration should execute actions 'extract' and 'find'.
+Your job file should execute actions 'extract' and 'find'.

+If you need to convert your bam/cram file to name-sorted, the command 'samtools collate' will suffice, as it is only imporant that all alignments of a given read are grouped together.

 ### Required Genome Inputs